Costinha66/conflit_warehouse/README.md

 The **Conflict & Crisis Data Warehouse (CCDW)** integrates open sources such as **UNHCR refugee flows**, **ACLED conflict events**, and other humanitarian datasets into a unified, auditable warehouse.

+The pipeline can track monthly refugee movements across borders and join with conflict intensity data to forecast displacement pressure on host countries.

 It is designed to:
 - Support **policy analysis and forecasting** in conflict and displacement research;
 - Enforce **data quality (DQ)** and schema contracts at every layer;